Yelp/detect-secrets-server/README.md

 $ detect-secrets-server install cron
 ```

-This will add `detect-secrets` as a tracked repository, TODO
+This will add `detect-secrets` as a tracked repository, and install it to the
+current user's crontab so that it will periodically scan for updates.

 ### Manually Scanning a Repository